Sooshiance/Royal_Shop/README.md

 This platform will let users to manage online shopping.

-If you wanna features like `Notification`, `Role base` system & etc. clone the repo create new branch, make changes to the project and finally push your code.
+If you wanna add features like `Notification`, `Role base` system & etc. clone the repo create new branch, make changes to the project and finally push your code.

 <h2>
 Table of contents: